Brodvd/Wargame/README.md

 ## 🗃️ Resources

 Some resources are temporary and will be improved in the future.
-I'm sorry for having written the code in Italian; it will be translated into English in the future.

 ## ❓ Questions, bugs, or ideas?